laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/image-settings.md

 ### Static Tag Images

-The static tag image option is ideal when you have a Docker Hub, or any other kind of registry where the image you'd like to deploy is already available.
+The static tag image option is ideal when you have a DockerHub, or any other kind of registry where the image you'd like to deploy is already available.
 Here's how you can set up a static tag image for deployment:

 **Step 1:** After selecting this option, choose the registry where the image is available.
 You can learn how to add registries to Gimlet in the Registry documentation.